-New students entering Pearl River Community College are encouraged to participate in orientation programs which are scheduled during January, July, and August.
-Students are given an overview of the educational opportunities and services available to them at PRCC, and special sessions are planned during the summer for parents of new students.
-Additional information regarding orientation may be received by calling (601) 403-1197 or writing to the Office of Recruitment and Orientation, 101 Highway 11 North, Box 5096, Poplarville, Mississippi 39470.
+New students entering Pearl River Community College are encouraged to participate in orientation programs.
+Students are given an overview of the educational opportunities and services available to them at PRCC.
+Additional information regarding orientation may be received by calling (601) 403-1197 or writing to the Office of Student Life, 101 Highway 11 North, Box 5096, Poplarville, Mississippi 39470.